How Pros Use Wallets for Context

 Copying wallets fails for simple reasons:

-you enter later than they did
+You enter later than they did

-you do not know their exit plan
+You don't know their exit plan

-you do not share their risk tolerance
+You don't share their risk tolerance

-you react emotionally to price movement
+You react emotionally to price movement

 Professionals understand that even good wallets can be wrong.
+Blind copying removes judgement, which is the real edge.

-How professionals combine wallets with attention
+Combining wallets with attention

 Wallet behavior only matters in context.